A School-to-Industry Talent Bridging Partnership

 • Students generally start their jobs on site the second week of each semester.
 Students are not expected by the school to work over school breaks and are not allowed to work on snow days.

-Cost – Student Work Based Learning internships should have reasonable and customary hourly wages, with a recommendation of $12.00-15.00 per hour (or what your company is prepared to offer).
+Cost: High school student Work Based Learning and RSCC student internships should have reasonable and customary hourly wages, with a recommendation of $12.00-15.00 per hour (or whatever your company is prepared to offer).

-What happens at school: Teachers of WBL students will begin the semester with students inside the classroom, going over worker expectations, course standards, and required paperwork to be signed by school employees and employer partners.
+What happens at the school: High school teachers of WBL students will begin the semester with students inside the classroom, going over worker expectations, course standards, and required paperwork to be signed by school employees and employer partners.
+RSCC students will meet with the Workforce Training and Placement Manager to sign required paperwork and go over expectations.

-What the school would like: The school would like this experience give students exposure to what they call “All Aspects of an Industry.”
+What the school would like: All of the schools would like this experience give students exposure to what they call “All Aspects of an Industry.”
 This includes Business Planning, Management, Health, Safety and Environment, Finance, Community Issues, Principles of Technology, Personal Work Habits, Labor, and Technical and Production Skills.

 How to sign up – Fill out and submit the simple form below.